 Extra help if your benefits do not cover your rent

-How much will extra help will you get from a Discretionary Housing Payment?
+How much extra help will you get from a Discretionary Housing Payment?

 The Housing Executive will decide how much extra money you will get each month.
 There is no fixed amount.
-But, the Housing Executive will pay the full difference between your rent and your benefits if
+But, the Housing Executive will pay the full difference between your rent and your benefits for 13 weeks if

 - you have not claimed Housing Benefit or Universal Credit to help with your rent in the last 12 months AND